 Osteoporosis, also called brittle bone disease, results in abnormally thin bones.
-Menopausal women and older adults are at the greatest risk for this condition.
+Menopausal women and older adults are at greatest risk for this condition.
 This is because their bodies have a decreased ability to absorb calcium.

 Osteoporosis can cause bone deformities.
 If you have this condition, your spine can become curved, which gives a hump-like appearance.
 This is called kyphoscoliosis.

 A hump on the back is also a characteristic sign of Cushing’s syndrome.
 This disorder causes obesity above the waist, acne, chronic pain, irregular menstrual cycles, and changes in sex drive.
-Along with other muscle and bone changes, such as thinning bones and weak muscles, Cushing’s syndrome also causes fat to gather behind the neck.
+Along with other muscle and bone changes, such as thinning bones and weak muscles, Cushing’s syndrome causes fat to gather behind the neck.

 To start the process, your doctor will ask you about your medical history and any additional symptoms you have been experiencing.
-He or she will then perform either one or several tests to find out the cause of the hump.

-Some common tests that might be ordered include:
+Some common tests include: